 At motive8 a question we are very frequently asked is “What do gym management companies do?”.
 The question reveals that gym owners are facing challenges in managing the day-to-day running and upkeep of their gyms, whilst at the same time providing the facilities that their users really want as fitness trends change.
 Gym owners want to ensure that their gyms are well-used and maxed-out at all times.
 An unused gym is just a drain on financial resources.
-So let’s look at what gym management companies do in detail, and how 2020 has affected the service.
+So let’s look at what gym management companies do in detail.

 What do gym management companies do?